UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Test Driven Development
 -----------------------

 At this point we have done a great job refactoring the more complex code out of data holding classes and we are left with simple classes that are more straightforward to unit test.
+As you build your classes update the tests you already have to the logic code to the new API.
+Ideally, update the tests first, then the code.

 The ``Donor`` and ``DonorCollection`` classes should now have close to 100 percent code coverage.

+For the moment, don't worry about testing most of the command line interface code.
+That requires simulating use input, which is an advanced testing topic.
+But you can (hopefully) see some of the benefits of separating the user-interaction code from the logic code -- your logic code is much easier to test with no user-interaction involved.